Research: Alex works on the evolutionary genetics of a variety

 computer code in the pursuit of a better understanding of speciation

-Teaching: Evolutionary Biology, Computational Biology and Ecological Genetics
+Teaching: Evolutionary Biology, Computational Biology, and Computational Biology Practicum

 Ph.D. student, Program in Ecology